j-morano/runner/README.md

 # runner

-`runner` is a command line utility that allows you to run any program with single-value arguments as if they were multi-valued.
-For example, instead of doing this,
+`runner` is a command line utility that allows you to run any program with single-valued arguments as if they were multi-valued.
+More specifically, `runner` takes all the values of the arguments and combines them, running the program/command with each combination.
+Thus, a program like the one shown in Snippet 1 could be summarized using `runner` as it is shown in Snippet 2.

+Snippet 1.
 ```sh
 #!/bin/sh
 # Example program to train a deep learning model with different hyperparameters: